Everything here is so easy, that after you have gone through it, you can make a robot in a couple of hours. Why can't you do that now?

 It used to be a hassle to buy the materials, because not one single webshop was carrying everything needed, and you had to buy from several shops.

-Good news is that Solarbotics now have made a kit for these instructions:
+Good news is that RobotShop now has a kit for these instructions:

 - And if you buy it there, you even support hosting of letsmakerobots.com - because in order to be on the list above, the shops contacted us, and we made a deal :D